Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 • Repairs and maintenance

-The actual expense method generally allows for larger depreciation expense deductions.
-Tax professionals can help you determine whether the standard mileage or actual expense deduction is better for your business.
+The actual expense method generally allows for larger depreciation expense deductions, but is more complex in comparison to the standard mileage deduction.
+Our tax professionals can help you determine whether the standard mileage or actual expense deduction is better for your DoorDash operations.

 Bicycle Expenses